Faith Briefs: Local churches plan in-person, online services

 Underwood Lutheran Church

 Underwood Lutheran Church, at 10 Third Ave., will hold limited Sunday worship opportunities.
-Indoor worship will be at 8:30 a.m. and Education at 9:45 a.m.
-Outdoor worship will be at 11 a.m., weather permitting, on the church lawn.
-Rev. Scott Dalen will deliver a sermon based on John 8:31-36.
+Indoor worship will be at 9:30 a.m. and Holy Communion will be celebrated.
+Rev. Scott Dalen will deliver a sermon based on John Matthew 5:1-12.

 Fifth Avenue United Methodist Church